Nooshant/Questions/DS-Problem.md

 - Design voting system
 - suppose you are given a matrix and find out the number of islands in the.
 - how will implement phone directory please explain with the help of Java.
-- How thread pooll keep on running always .
+- How thread pool keep on running always .
-- How does the thread poll woks
+- How does the thread pool woks
 - How do you know the status of the worker thread .
 - Oauth feature implemention in my project
 - Java Basics on Threads and concuurrency.
 - Write code for it
 - Exam why concuurrency ??
 - Basic idea behind it
-- How memory leak happens
+- How memory leak happens https://rollbar.com/blog/how-to-detect-memory-leaks-in-java-causes-types-tools/
 - How merge sort work
 - How quick sort works
 - Lending Kart